 Introduction

-This exhibition examines the histories, stories, and lived experiences of early Hodinǫ̱hsǫ́:nih (Haudenosaunee, formally referred to as Iroquois in previous literature) women at Cornell University.
+This exhibition examines the histories, stories, and lived experiences of early Hodinǫ̱hsǫ́:nih (Haudenosaunee, formerly referred to as Iroquois in previous literature) women at Cornell University.
 The Hodinǫ̱hsǫ́:nih Confederacy are an alliance of six sovereign nations located across the upper region of what is colonially known as New York State and the Canadian provinces of Quebec and Ontario.
 The Confederacy is comprised of six nations who share common cultural and political goals: Onyota’a:ka (Oneida), Kanien’kehá:ka (Mohawk), Gayogo̱hó:nǫ’ (Cayuga), Onöndowa’ga:’ (Seneca), and Onoñda’gegá’ (Onondaga), and the Skarù·ręʔ (Tuscarora).

 From 1914 to 1942, the New York State College of Agriculture and College of Home Economics received federal, state, and private funding to create extension programs and scholarships for Hodinǫ̱hsǫ́:nih women.
 This began with the dissemination of war-time food programs on the Onoñda’gegá’ Nation in 1916, which instructed Hodinǫ̱hsǫ́:nih women within the areas of food preservation and conservation.
 In 1919, Cornell’s Indian Extension Program brought Hodinǫ̱hsǫ́:nih youth to Ithaca, NY where they received an education in agriculture and home economics during Cornell’s winter session.
 Upon founding the New York State College of Home Economics in 1925, Martha Van Rensselaer and her co-director, Flora Rose, worked with the lineage organization known as, Daughters of the American Revolution, to create a scholarship program for Hodinǫ̱hsǫ́:nih women.
 From 1929 to 1942, the Olive Whitman Memorial Scholarship supported five Hodinǫ̱hsǫ́:nih women who enrolled in the College as full-time students.